CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 ** Administration requirements **

-* The authorizations of the administrators should be assigned according to the minimum principle.
-When administrators change their responsibilities and responsibilities, permissions must be timely adjusted.
+* The permissions of the administrators should be assigned according to the minimum principle.
+If administrators change their responsibilities and responsibilities, the permissions must be adjusted in a timely manner.
 * The existing processes of authorization assignment and authorization withdrawal of the institution must be adapted accordingly for remote maintenance.
 * The instructions for remote maintenance should specify what exact purposes are foreseen and which available resources should and may be used.
 The required authorizations and identities for the remote maintenance of systems and applications should be integrated into the established identity and authorization management.